DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees-and-maintenance-loans.md

 description: |-
     Find out how much money you could get to help pay your fees and living expenses while you train.
 related_content:
-    "Who do you want to teach?": "/blog/choosing-the-right-teacher-training-course-provider" Improve your subject knowledge: "/train-to-be-a-teacher/subject-knowledge-enhancement"
+    Who do you want to teach?: "/blog/choosing-the-right-teacher-training-course-provider" Improve your subject knowledge: "/train-to-be-a-teacher/subject-knowledge-enhancement"
     Salaries and benefits: "/salaries-and-benefits"
 promo_content:
-    - content/train-to-be-a-teacher/promos/get-adviser-promo
+    - content/funding-and-support/promos/get-adviser-funding-promo
+calls_to_action:
     student-finance-calculator:
     name: simple
     arguments:
         icon: "icon-arrow"